 COVID-19 Campus Closure Clinical Practice Resources

-As continue to navigate what clinical practice will look like in these uncertain times, the Office of Clinical Practice would like to provide the following Video Resource Links to faculty and students.
+As we continue to navigate what clinical practice will look like in these uncertain times, the Office of Clinical Practice would like to provide the following Video Resource Links to faculty and students.
 Please do not hesitate to reach out to our office at CED-OCP@csulb.edu should you have any questions.

 Introduction to Clinical Practice